allcrypto/auto_switch/README.md

 ## Installation

-Put the configs and scripts folder in your /home/ethos/ folder
+Put the "configs" and "scripts" folder in your /home/ethos/ folder

 Run: